Junni2704/BudgetBuddy-Capstone-Project/README.md

 - User can daily and monthly transactions.
 - User can view daily transcations graph view.
 - User can select the account type.

+- User can add Income Details to the System.
+- User can Delete Transaction Details from the System.
+- User can view monthly Details on Graph.
+- User can view different categories of expenses on the system.